 The leader should call down when they are getting close to the anchor (the 25 foot rule) so the second can start tidying things up.
 One good thing to do at this point for the belayer is to be sure the haul bags are properly packed away, unencumbered, the haul rope is running freely, and the bags and rope are ready for lift off.
 (The leader should never be “ready to haul” and have to then wait for the second to sort things out.)

 When the leader calls “rope is fixed” the second can clip their ascenders to the lead rope and fully weight it.
 This frees up most of the anchor, the second can get to work breaking it down, and get ready to release the bags.

 Releasing the bags should be pretty much effortless if you use a docking cord.
 This should never be a cluster point.
 If you don’t use a docking cord, it very well might become one.

 Clean the gear in semi-tidiness

 You don’t need to be super type A and organize every piece of gear immaculately when cleaning, but you sure don’t want to throw it on your harness any which way.
 One cleaning system that works for a lot of people is to simply have two single runners, one over each shoulder.
 You clip free carabiners and slings onto one runner and gear onto the other.
 Generally order the gear by size, but don’t be too fussy about it at the expense of upward progress.
 When the cleaner gets to the top anchor, these two gear slings can be clipped to somewhere safe, and quickly added back onto the lead rack by whoever is leading the next pitch.
 There’s no need for one person to individually hand pieces of gear one by one to the new leader, they should rack themselves.
-Oh, and avoid putting gear on your harness, unless you like the feeling of your harness slowly creeping down towards your ankles.
+Oh, and avoid putting gear on your harness, unless you like the feeling of 30+ pounds of gear on your harness causing it to slowly creep down towards your ankles.
 Always rack gear on a shoulder sling of some sort.

 Leader places lots of cams